Building Evidence on Employment Strategies (BEES) Project

 • Central City Concern

-• Individual Placement and Support in a Federally Qualified Health Center Setting
+• Individual Placement and Support within Federally Qualified Health Centers

-• Individual Placement and Support in a Substance Use Disorder Treatment Setting
+• Individual Placement and Support within Substance Use Disorder Treatment Settings

-• Individual Placement and Support in a TANF/SNAP Population
+• Individual Placement and Support with TANF and SNAP Populations

 Information collections related to this project have been reviewed and approved by the Office of Management and Budget (OMB) Office of Information and Regulatory Affairs under OMB #0970-0537.
 Related materials are available at the BEES Project page on RegInfo.gov.